Skip to content

 How does staking work?

 On a proof-of-stake network like Ethereum, Cardano, or Solana, validators are chosen to confirm blocks based partly on how much they have staked.
-Honest validation earns rewards; dishonest or careless behaviour can be penalised by 'slashing', which destroys part of the stake.
+Honest validation earns rewards.
+On networks that enforce 'slashing', such as Ethereum, provable misbehaviour destroys part of the stake — but that is not universal: Cardano has no slashing at all, and Solana currently records slashable behaviour on-chain without penalising stake, so there a poor validator costs you missed rewards rather than principal.
 Because running your own validator often requires technical skill and a large minimum deposit, most people stake through a pool, an exchange, or a liquid-staking protocol that handles the infrastructure for a cut of the rewards.

 What can you realistically earn from staking?